310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Kanata %}
 no need to apologize. this is my aquarium after all, and i can’t let someone else make the announcement without my permission~ it only makes sense that i’m the one who does it, right?

-i changed it up a bit to sound a little more like something i’d say.... was it alright, shinobu?
+i changed it up a bit to sound a little more like something i’d say…. was it alright, shinobu?

 {% endbubble %}
 {% bubble Shinobu %}